MOLTZ IS ABOUT VALUES.

 Mike’s free time is spent on the sidelines, supporting his children at their many athletic activities.

-Kenneth Tunstall is the Vice President at Moltz.
-He is also the Division Manager and General Superintendent for high-altitude projects in southern and western Colorado.
+Kenneth Tunstall is the Division Manager and General Superintendent for high-altitude projects in southern and western Colorado.
 Ken joined Moltz Construction in 2001, after serving as Superintendent for ten years with Kaess Contracting, Inc., a firm specializing in earthwork.
 His enthusiasm for large scale, challenging projects has opened up a new market for the company.
 Under Ken’s direction, the company’s presence has expanded into water treatment projects at mining operations.
 In addition, the Moltz equipment fleet has expanded to include large scale earthwork equipment, allowing self-performance of sizeable excavation projects.

 Ken is a Diesel Mechanic graduate of the Wyoming Technical Institute and enjoys spending time with his family and prospecting.